Master the 7-Step Problem-Solving Process for Better Decision-Making

 Step 1: Define the Problem

 The first step in the problem-solving process is to define the problem.
-This step is crucial because if the problem is not clearly defined, it will be difficult to find a solution.
-The problem must be defined in a way that is specific, measurable, and achievable.
+This step is crucial because finding a solution is only accessible if the problem is clearly defined.
+The problem must be specific, measurable, and achievable.

-Once the problem is defined, it is important to communicate the definition to all stakeholders.
+Once the problem is defined, it is essential to communicate the definition to all stakeholders.
 This helps to ensure that everyone is on the same page and that there is a shared understanding of the problem.

 Step 2: Disaggregate

 After defining the problem, the next step in the 7-step problem-solving process is to disaggregate the problem into smaller, more manageable parts.
-Disaggregation helps in breaking down the problem into smaller pieces that can be analyzed individually.
+Disaggregation helps break down the problem into smaller pieces that can be analyzed individually.
 This step is crucial in understanding the root cause of the problem and identifying the most effective solutions.

 Step 3: Prioritize